 - Share allocation, chosen at incorporation

-- Shares reserved, at least 20% of authorized shares remain unissued so they can be issued to employees or investors in the future
+- Shares reserved, at least 20% of authorized shares remain unissued so they can be issued to employees, advisors, or service providers in the future

 Documents for companies with more than one stock recipient also include: